 In section \ref{sec:conformalmodel} we will check this identity explicitly.
-It is also interesting that in the kinetic-conformal theory the same relation (\ref{wu}) arises, but, since the theory has not the anisotropic Weyl symmetry, it is not an identity but a \emph{constraint} of the theory.
-We will discuss this in section \ref{sec:hamiltoniankc}.
+It is also interesting that in the kinetic-conformal theory the same relation (\ref{wu}) arises, but, since the theory does not have the anisotropic Weyl symmetry, it is not an identity but a \emph{constraint} of the theory.
+We discuss this in section \ref{sec:hamiltoniankc}.

 Finally, the time preservation of the secondary constraint $\mathcal{H}$ leads to an equation for the Lagrange multiplier $\sigma$, namely,

 where the equality holds over the totally constrained phase space.
 In expressions like this, functional derivatives of functions are understood in an integrated form, for example